Differential operators mod $p$: analytic continuation and consequences: Introduction

 Section~\ref{analytic_sec} establishes the analytic continuation of the modulo $p$ reduction of $p$-adic differential operators.
 Those operators were previously constructed over the ordinary locus in~\cite{EDiffOps, EFMV}.
 The key work in this section lies in producing another construction of differential operators in characteristic $p$ that is defined over the whole Shimura variety and then showing that it agrees with the mod $p$ reduction of the $p$-adic differential operators we originally constructed.
 Theorem~\ref{continuationB} is a consequence of the main result of this section, Theorem~\ref{ana_thm}, which demonstrates the role of Hasse invariants in analytically continuing differential operators, in analogy with Katz's approach in~\cite{Katz-theta}.

 Section~\ref{Hecke_sec} describes the interaction between differential operators and Hecke operators.
-Our proofs rely entirely on intrinsic properties of Shimura varieties and do not require $q$-expansions.
+Our proofs rely entirely on the geometry of Shimura varieties and do not require $q$-expansions.
 Theorem~\ref{TandTheta} shows that the differential operators commute with prime-to-$p$ Hecke operators up to scalar multiples, in analogy with Equation~\eqref{commrel-equ}, a key step toward describing the effect on Galois representations.